rogerhutchings/iconfont-gen/README.md

 These variables can then be passed into a mixin to replace the existing text and put the icon into a pseudo before / after element.

+To see it in action, do an initial compile by running `grunt` and open the `demo/index.html`.

 ## Dependencies

 - Node